 Treatment and Prevention

 Artificial tears or antihistamine eye drops can relieve allergic conjunctivitis.
-Antihistamine eye drops include levocabastine* and emedastine.
-Eye drops containing mast cell stabilizers (medications which prevent the release of histamine) have also been found effective in preventing and treating allergic conjunctivitis.
-Examples of these medications include nedocromil, sodium cromoglycate, and lodoxamide.
+Antihistamine eye drops include olopatadine and ketotifen*.
+Eye drops containing mast cell stabilizers (medications, which prevent the release of histamine, e.g., cromolyn, lodoxamide) have also been found effective in preventing and treating allergic conjunctivitis.

-Eye drops containing olopatadine or ketotifen have antihistamine, anti-inflammatory, and mast-cell-stabilizing properties.
 Steroid eye drops such as dexamethasone, prednisolone, or fluorometholone can be used sparingly for extreme allergic reactions.
-Antihistamines taken by mouth may be useful in the treatment of allergic conjunctivitis.
+Antihistamines taken by mouth may be useful in the treatment of allergic conjunctivitis, especially when other areas of the body are also affected by the allergies.
 Ask your pharmacist or doctor for appropriate recommendations.

-If bacteria are the cause of conjunctivitis, antibiotic eye drops or ointments are usually given.
+If bacteria are the cause of conjunctivitis, antibiotic eye drops or ointments are usually prescribed.
 Non-prescription products can include a combination of polymyxin B, bacitracin, and gramicidin as eye drops or eye ointment.
-Talk to your pharmacist before using this medication and make sure you consult your doctor if the condition worsens or does not improve within 2 days.
+Talk to your pharmacist before using these medications and make sure you consult your doctor if the condition worsens or does not improve within 2 days.

 Many prescription products are available for treatment of bacterial conjunctivitis.
-Example of prescription antibiotic eye drops or ointments that may be used to treat bacterial conjunctivitis include gentamicin, erythromycin, ciprofloxacin, gatifloxacin, fusidic acid, moxifloxacin, and ofloxacin.
-All children with conjunctivitis should see a doctor before any medication is used.
+Example of prescription antibiotic eye drops or ointments that may be used to treat bacterial conjunctivitis include erythromycin, ciprofloxacin, gatifloxacin, fusidic acid, moxifloxacin, and ofloxacin.

 People who are around someone with infectious conjunctivitis should avoid touching the person's face, hands, or any items they have handled.
 They should wash their hands frequently and avoid sharing towels, pillowcases, face cloths, or soap with anyone who is infected.
-People with conjunctivitis should wash their hands, towels, face cloths, and pillowcases frequently; this will help the conjunctivitis clear up faster.
-For people who use eye makeup, they should throw it out and buy a fresh supply - makeup is likely to cause a reinfection.
+People with conjunctivitis should wash their hands, towels, face cloths, and pillowcases frequently; this may help prevent the spread of the conjunctivitis to the other eye and may help clear it up faster.
+For people who use eye makeup, they should throw it out and buy a fresh supply – makeup is likely to cause a reinfection.

 Children should be taught to blow their noses carefully and to cover their nose and mouth when coughing or sneezing.
 Some children have a habit of wiping their nose with an upward motion of the palm.
 Try to discourage this.

 Conjunctivitis caused by allergens or irritants isn't contagious but it's difficult to avoid.
 People can't anticipate everything that might bother their eyes.
-The best solution is to steer clear of obvious irritants; for example, wear goggles when swimming, and avoid smoke-filled rooms.
+The best solution is to steer clear of obvious irritants; for example, stop wearing contact lenses until symptoms are resolved, wear goggles when swimming, and avoid smoke-filled rooms.
 The best way to prevent allergic conjunctivitis is to avoid the offending allergens.
 Keep windows closed over the warmer months to keep out pollens and moulds.